Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties

-{\it Driven-dissipative model of phonons}.---The vibrations in molecules, e.g., vibrations of J/H aggregates and DNA backbones, are surrounded by dense mediums (like solvent or water) that act as a thermal environment.
-This results in the channels of energy dissipation and internal conversion (IC).
+The vibrations in molecules, e.g., vibrations of J/H aggregates and DNA backbones, are surrounded by dense mediums (like solvent or water) that act as a thermal environment.
+This results in the channels of energy dissipation and internal conversion.
 The latter is responsible for the energy redistribution amongst the vibrations, thus generating the nonlinearity.
 Besides, the vibrations are driven by an external energy pump.

-For a neat picture, we adopt the phonon model with a sandwich structure of energy levels that contains $M+1$ modes depicted in Fig.\ref{Schematic}(a).
-The lowest mode has the energy $\omega_0$, whereby the excited modes are densely distributing that yields a high density of states.
-The free Hamiltonian is $H_0 = \sum_{i=0}^M \omega_i \eta_i^{\dagger} \eta_i$; $\omega_1,\omega_2,...,\omega_M$ denote the energies of excited modes that are normally presented in a narrow bandwidth. $\eta_i$ and $\eta_i^{\dagger}$ are the respective bosonic annihilation and creation operators, i.e., $[\eta_i,\eta_j^{\dagger}] = \delta_{ij}$.
-With the effects of external pump and environment, the interaction reads
+For a neat picture, we adopt a generic model of phonons with a sandwich structure of energy levels that contains $M$ modes depicted in Fig.\ref{Schematic}(a).
+The lowest mode has the energy $\omega_0$, whereby the excited modes are densely distributed that yields a high density of states within a narrow bandwidth of energy.
+The free Hamiltonian is $H_0 = \sum_{i=0}^M \omega_i \eta_i^{\dagger} \eta_i$; $\omega_1,\omega_2,...,\omega_M$ denote the energies of excited modes. $\eta_i$ and $\eta_i^{\dagger}$ are the respective bosonic annihilation and creation operators, i.e., $[\eta_i,\eta_j^{\dagger}] = \delta_{ij}$.
+With the effects of external pump and environment, the density matrix obeys the dynamical equation